Seanny123/ShortStories/cured.md

 "Humour me.
 I'm trying to turn over a new leaf and your only other option at this point is the guy playing Starcraft behind you."

 She lets out a weak laugh and then lets her shoulders slump, "Fuck.
 It's so silly now that I say it out loud, but my grandmother is in the hospital.
 She only has to get some surgery and there's a two percent chance that she'll die, but I keep thinking about how that's almost the same chance as picking card from a deck.
 I'm not ready to lose her, even though we've never been that close.
 Now I'm wondering maybe the fact that we aren't that close is mostly my fault.
 Honestly, I probably just need to get out of this lab and go for a walk."
 She wipes her tears with the sleeve of her sweater.
-"God, who the fuck cries in public when they're this old?"
+"God, who cries in public when they're this old?"

 "Well, recently me..."
 "Seriously?"
 She's smiling now.
 Would pre-drug me miss a smile?
 "What the fuck happened?" she says.
 My muscles tighten in my chest initially, but this is what empathetic people do, they share.
 "After you broke up with me, I wondered if what you said had some truth in it, so Jad proposed a little experiment..."
 By the time I'm finished, she looks like she's trying to decide between punching me and hugging me.
 She wisely opts for neither.

 "Can you get me a supply of the pill from Jad?"
 "What?"
 "Right, you're pretty pissed at Jad right now.
 I guess I can talk to him myself."
 "The fuck?
 Why do you want to take the pill?"
 "Most of the reason I can't talk with my grandmother is that we come from such different places, I don't even know where to start.
 She keeps gossiping about her neighbours, when all I really want to hear about is what she thinks about life, having lived this long.
 I think the pill would help."
 "But it sucks being on the pill.
 It makes you unhappy."
 "That's because you don't know how to handle it.
 What have you tried to remedy it Mr. New Leaf, other than Googling and vegetarian meals?"
 "Uh, I was thinking of volunteering?"
 "Where?"
 "Africa?"
 "Have you thought of starting to care for the people around you before you try to care for the world?"
 My muscles tighten up again, but I know how to push through them this time.
 "Right," I say, "I've gotta go talk to Jad."
 Abby calls out after me, as I get up to leave, "Are you sure you're not gay for him?
 I mean, you share more with him than you ever did with me."
 I flip her off over my shoulder and her laughter follows me down the hall.

 -

 I open the door to our apartment just as Jad is about to leave.

 "Listen," I say, "about the pills.
 I've been thinking..."
 That's when the smell of strawberries hits me.
 "Wait.
 Jad," I say,"what's in your backpack?"
 "Computer," he says, "snacks, the usual."
 "I can smell something printed."
 "Some LSD for my friends later."
 "Bullshit.
 The LSD smells different.
 You printed out more of the pill."
 "This doesn't involve you.
 Don't worry about it."
 "Are you going to try and sneak into the coffee?"
 "Why do you care?
 You don't drink coffee."
 "Give me the bag Jad."
 I make a grab for it, but Jad punches me in the face.
 I fall on the ground cringing and expecting more blows, but instead I hear sobs coming from Jad.
 "Three mother fucking years."
 He says.
 "Three fucking years and nothing's changed."
 "Changed?"
 "Do you know why I started trying to 'fix' everyone?"
 "Because you're crazy?"
 "Close.
 Because I needed the fix more than anyone else."
 "What?"

 "It happened back when I was in San Francisco.
 I'm sitting in this bar, waiting for a friend to show up.
 There's this girl who is giving me glances, so I walk over.
 We hit it off and just as I'm starting to think of asking her for her number, her boyfriend shows up.
 Preppy looking guy, kind of scrawny.
 He doesn't even tell me off right away.
 He joins the conversation, hinting for me to leave, but I don't because I want to show to his girlfriend how much more interesting I am than the average person.
 So finally, he says it out loud, 'Hey.
 Back off.
 She's taken.'
 I leave, but not before saying one final remark, 'You know you could do better.'

 That pisses him off, which is what I wanted, so he shoves me from behind.
 It's the tiniest of physical triggers, but it ignites the powder keg that I've been building up all night.